-The very first episode of Harlots sets the scene: It's 1763, and in Georgian London, "one in five women makes a living selling sex."
+The very first episode of Hulu's Harlots sets the scene: It's 1763, and in Georgian London, "one in five women makes a living selling sex."

 The show's premise involves a difficult balancing act.
-It must depict sex work without glamorising it, deliver on a world of intrigue and power struggles without getting too bogged down in historical nitpicking, underscore these ladies' crackling wit and joie de vivre without glossing over the very real dangers they face, all with a healthy dose of camp aided by a lavish costume budget.
+It must depict sex work without glamorizing it, deliver on a world of intrigue and power struggles without getting too bogged down in historical nitpicking, underscore these ladies' crackling wit and joie de vivre without glossing over the very real dangers they face, all with a healthy dose of camp aided by a lavish costume budget.
 And good thing for us, creators and producers Moira Buffini and Alison Newman deliver on all of the above.

 Inspired by the story of real women, Harlots is a story about sex workers, yes — but it's also about family, female friendships, gender dynamics, and money.
-Season 1 set up the rivalry between brothel-owner Margaret Wells (Samantha Morton) and her arch-rival bawd (an 18th century term for madam) Lydia Quigley (Lesley Manville), both of whom are trying to carve out a legacy within a crowded market, and a world that's not that kind to ambitious women.
+Season 1 set up the rivalry between brothel-owner Margaret Wells (Samantha Morton) and her arch-rival bawd (that's 18th century British for madam) Lydia Quigley (Lesley Manville), both of whom are trying to carve out a legacy within a crowded market, and a world that's not that kind to ambitious women.
 Meanwhile, Margaret's daughters, experienced courtesan Charlotte (Jessica Brown-Findlay), and newbie ingenue Lucy (Eloise Smythe), who have followed into the family business, must learn to navigate a shifting landscape.
 Add to that the complicated identity and racial politics of the time, and you have a recipe for drama.

 The overt feminist themes at play in the narrative are mirrored in the show's structure.
 Along with showrunners Buffini and Newman, the show's writing room and director's chairs are all filled by women.
 The result is a show about sex work that's about a lot more than just sex, and doesn't ever feel like it's exploiting it's characters.